2018 CAPO Award of Excellence Descriptions and Nomination Procedures

 - 2010 Recipient: Dr. Carmen Loiselle

-To nominate an individual for one of these Awards of Excellence, please see below:
+To nominate a CAPO member for one of these Awards of Excellence, please see below:

 - Nominators do not need to be CAPO members.
 It is the responsibility of the nominators to obtain permission from the nominee to put their name forward for the award.